How to Plan For Your Next Interior Design Project

 A Designer's Budget:

 First, Interior Designers have access to exclusive furnishings and finishes, called “Trade Brands.”
 These higher-end furnishings, fabrics, lighting, and décor are only available to interior designers and people who work within the “trade” (hence the name).
-These products are often of superior quality and design and are typically offered at wholesale pricing to designers (meaning you can save money vs. shopping independently).
+These products are often of superior quality and design and are typically offered discounted to designers (meaning you can save money vs. shopping independently).

 Second, Interior Designers use their design expertise & experience to “value engineer” your project.
 Now, what does that mean?
 “Value Engineering” means that a designer looks at the overall scope of your project and then decides where to splurge vs. where to save while still achieving the same general aesthetic & design quality.
 This may sound easy, but trust us…it’s not.

 Third, and this one may seem unnecessary to say, but interior designers do work hard to stay within your budget.
-As long as you have clear communication and realistic expectations, a designer will always work to stay within your budget.
+As long as you have clear communication and realistic expectations, a designer will always work to stay within your budget or chat with you about a different approach to your project.
 We may sometimes suggest more expensive upgrades or features, but that’s only to make our clients aware of all of their options.
-Sometimes clients choose to increase their budget after discovering what would be possible if they spent just a bit more money.
+Sometimes, clients choose to increase their budget after discovering what would be possible if they spent just a bit more money.

 Price Categories: